fbpx

 We homeschoolers tend to have a love-hate relationship with the Internet.
 On the one hand, it puts the entirety of human knowledge and experience at our fingertips—an inestimable blessing for any home education program.
 On the other hand, it also puts the entirety of human vice and ignorance at our fingertips—a regrettable fact every parent must reckon with.
 Its value and universality mean we can scarcely do without it, while its less savory aspects mean it should only be accessed with great caution.

 Thankfully, high schoolers are much more capable of utilizing the Internet than younger children.
 Of course, proper safeguards and oversight need to be in place whenever any child goes online.
 Even so, high schoolers can use the Internet with greater effectiveness.
 They can access and read emails from their tutors on their own.
 They can use search engines to do research with minimal assistance.
-And they have begun to develop a sense for what are and are not reliable sources of information.
+And they have begun to develop a sense of what are and are not reliable sources of information.
 They have greater technological capabilities than younger children.

 5. Capable of Independent Study

 For me, this is the major benefit of homeschooling high school: the high schooler’s capacity for independent study.
-It is an exhilarating feeling when you wake in the morning to find your 10th grader is already up getting a head start on the day’s math.
+It is exhilarating when you wake in the morning to find your 10th grader is already up and getting a head start on the day’s math.
 Or when you can go grocery shopping and trust your 12th grader to complete his history reading while you are gone.
 Or when your junior works through her science project quietly while you are helping your younger children with their phonics lessons.

-This definitely makes things easier on you!
+This definitely makes things easier for you!
 When your children get to a place where they do a lot of their work on autopilot, that’s a great feeling!
 Second, independent learning enables your high schooler to take ownership of his or her own education.
 And that’s ultimately the end goal of all our educational endeavors—to get our children to the point where they are willing and able to educate themselves.

 6. They Are More Responsible

 Include your teens in your homeschool decision-making and course planning.
-Give them the opportunity to exercise their growing responsibility for their own benefit and for yours!
+Give them the opportunity to exercise their growing responsibility for their own benefit and yours!

 Here are homeschooling high school resources to help you in this endeavor: